 While marketing agencies mushroomed over the last few years, they often failed at their ability to scale up when demands increased.
 They also could not solve the specific marketing needs of certain businesses, such as niche e-commerce processes.
 These newly mushroomed marketing agencies often find it difficult to maintain the extensive cloud computing and IT infrastructure required for seamless marketing delivery.

 There is a growing need for captive centers with adequate infrastructure and manpower to fill the gap.
 Only agencies that can scale up quickly will be able to meet the marketing needs of a growing business.

-4. Proactive CSR to become a part of marketing message
+4. Proactive CSR to become a part of the marketing message

 Customers are more amenable to marketing messages with a strong corporate social responsibility message.
-Research shows people are hyper-sensitive towards marketing messages and routinely “cancel” brands that do not adhere to anti-discriminatory norms of today.
-Thus, it is important to choose an offshore marketing team that strongly believes in equality, respect for people’s choices and that which has cultivated a strong voice against different kinds of discrimination.
+Research shows people are hyper-sensitive toward marketing messages and routinely "cance" brands that do not adhere to the anti-discriminatory norms of today.
+Thus, it is important to choose an offshore marketing team that strongly believes in equality, and respect for people's choices, and which has cultivated a strong voice against different kinds of discrimination.

-CSR and anti-discriminatory attitude need to be reflected in social media marketing in particular, as customers can easily detect and lambast social accounts of businesses that are not managed by sensitive and “woke” professionals.
+CSR and anti-discriminatory attitude need to be social media marketing in particular, as customers can easily detect and lambast social accounts of businesses that are not managed by sensitive and "woke" professionals.

 5. A growing necessity to update buyer personas